ansible/ansible/docsite/latest/rst/intro_configuration.rst

 hash_behavior
 =============

-Ansible by default will override variables in specific precedence orders, as described in `playbooks_variables`.
+Ansible by default will override variables in specific precedence orders, as described in :doc:`playbooks_variables`.
 When a variable of higher precedence wins, it will replace the other value.

 Some users prefer that variables that are hashes (aka 'dictionaries' in Python terms) are merged together.
 This setting is called 'merge'.
 This is not the default behavior and it does not affect variables whose values are scalars (integers, strings) or